 As a foreign national resident in the U.K., you can change your U.K. documents and records (e.g. driving licence, NHS records, etc.) to be in your new name, using your deed poll as proof of your change of name.

-To update your passport / EEA identity card (if you haven’t already done so), you’ll need to follow the procedures of your country of origin.
+To update your passport / national ID card (if you haven’t already done so), you’ll need to follow the process in your country of origin.

 You should update your BRP (to be in your new name) within 3 months of changing your name, or else you may be fined up to £ 1,000 or have your stay shortened.